Wisdom from Books

 TAO is the ancient wisdom from China, more than 2,600 years ago.
-It is based on the wisdom of Lau Tzu, the ancient sage, who wrote Tao Te Ching, the immortal classic on human wisdom, one ofthe most translated books in world literature.
+It is based on the wisdom of Lau Tzu, the ancient sage, who wrote Tao Te Ching, the immortal classic on human wisdom, one of the most translated books in world literature.

 THE TAO WISDOM

-The Tao of Physical Exercises
+The Tao of Success and Failure

 Biblical wisdom is for the soul.
 The human body, which lives in the material world, is controlled by the human mind.
 Both may affect each other, positively and negatively in everyday life and living.